‘Aerodynamics for city trucks?’

 The science of aerodynamic drag demonstrates with crystal clarity that this assumption is simply false.
 Where better to look than the evidence?

-When a truck moves, the engine has to combat three main forces –
+When a truck moves, the engine must combat three main forces –

-- Tyre rolling resistance (vehicle weight) – the heavier the vehicle, the more the power needed to move it.
+2. Tyre rolling resistance (vehicle weight and tyre performance) – the heavier the vehicle, the more the power needed to move it.
+High resistance tyres also increase the power demand.
+Funny – the very thing connecting the vehicle to the road isn’t always helpful!

 Now let’s turn our attention to two weights of vehicle and the amount of drag they generate at a variety of speeds.